ansys/ansys-sphinx-theme/pull/943/_sources/user-guide/options.rst.txt

 For finer control, use the ``secondary_sidebar_items`` option from `pydata-sphinx-theme <https://pydata-sphinx-theme.readthedocs.io/en/stable/user_guide/layout.html#secondary-sidebar-right>`_.
-You can pass a list (applied globally) or a dict with glob patterns (applied per page).
+You can pass a list of item names (applied globally) or a dictionary with glob patterns as keys (applied per page).

 .. code:: python